Pebane20/Pebane20/README.md

 - 👋 Hi, I’m @Pebane20
 - 👀 I’m interested in literature, Science, data driven projects and knowledge in general
 - 🌱 I’m currently learning Power Bi
-- 💞️ I’m looking to collaborate on various interesting projects
+- 💞️ I’m looking to collaborate on interesting projects
 - 📫 How to reach me karabomachubeng@gmail.com
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: I love scrabble and 30 Seconds board games
+- ⚡ Fun fact: I review books for major publishers as a hobby.

 <!---
 Pebane20/Pebane20 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.